J. J. Thomson: Discovery of the electron

 Several scientists, such as William Prout and Norman Lockyer, had suggested that atoms were built up from a more fundamental unit, but they envisioned this unit to be the size of the smallest atom, hydrogen.
 Thomson in 1897 was the first to suggest that one of the fundamental units of the atom was more than 1,000 times smaller than an atom, suggesting the subatomic particle now known as the electron.
 Thomson discovered this through his explorations on the properties of cathode rays.
 Thomson made his suggestion on 30 April 1897 following his discovery that cathode rays (at the time known as Lenard rays) could travel much further through air than expected for an atom-sized particle.
 He estimated the mass of cathode rays by measuring the heat generated when the rays hit a thermal junction and comparing this with the magnetic deflection of the rays.
 His experiments suggested not only that cathode rays were over 1,000 times lighter than the hydrogen atom, but also that their mass was the same in whichever type of atom they came from.
 He concluded that the rays were composed of very light, negatively charged particles which were a universal building block of atoms.
-He called the particles "corpuscles", but later scientists preferred the name electron which had been suggested by George Johnstone Stoney in 1891, prior to Thomson's actual discovery.
+He called the particles "corpuscles", but later scientists preferred the name electron, which had been suggested by George Johnstone Stoney in 1891, prior to Thomson's discovery.

 In April 1897, Thomson had only early indications that the cathode rays could be deflected electrically (previous investigators such as Heinrich Hertz had thought they could not be).
 A month after Thomson's announcement of the corpuscle, he found that he could reliably deflect the rays by an electric field if he evacuated the discharge tube to a very low pressure.
 By comparing the deflection of a beam of cathode rays by electric and magnetic fields he obtained more robust measurements of the mass-to-charge ratio that confirmed his previous estimates.
 This became the classic means of measuring the charge-to-mass ratio of the electron.
-(The charge itself was not measured until Robert A. Millikan's oil drop experiment in 1909.)
+Later in 1899 he measured the charge of the electron to be of 6.8×10^−10 esu.